weishiuchang/writeups/onprem-istio/README.md

 ```

 Voilà!
 We have now enabled automatic mTLS in our cluster and automatic sidecar injection into pods so they are now part of the mesh.

+Important Note: Whilst setting everything to STRICT mTLS required *sounds* like a good thing, it isn't.
+Lots of [things](https://istio.io/faq/security/#mysql-with-mtls) break, like the most basic of things, such as [heartbeating and readiness](https://istio.io/faq/security/#k8s-health-checks) checks by kubelet.